bariserkus/essential_setup/linux_setup/README.md

 `$ git config --global credential.credentialStore plaintext`

 Then GCM GUI will start automatically when git is called.
 Personal Accces Token should be used in the GCM GUI.
-Personal Access Token can be generated in GitHub using Settings -> Developer Settings.
+Personal Access Token can be generated in GitHub using `Settings` -> `Developer Settings`.

 ## Gnome Tweak Tools